Nortel Networks talks on dividing cash from sales end

 Nortel was once the largest telecoms equipment maker in North America with a market value of $250 billion, but it never recovered from the burst of the 1990s technology bubble.

 After the company filed for bankruptcy in 2009, it decided to wind down operations.
-The cash raised from selling its various businesses are now at the center of the dispute.
+The cash raised from selling its various businesses are now at the centre of the dispute.

 However, while the businesses were sold on a global basis, the question of how to divide that money among U.S., Canadian and European bankruptcy and insolvency proceedings was left unresolved.